rgf2004/easypump/README.md

 # Easy Pump
+===

 This tool is used to speed up the buy and sell actions of crypto currencies during pump period

 usually pump period is not more than one minute so buy and sell actions should be placed very fast in order to be able to make a profit

 that is why I've created this tool in order to make the buy and sell actions in less than 6 seconds. (it depends in your network traffic)

+## Limitation
+- Currently this tool supports bittrex exchange only, in future versions it will supprot other exchanges
+- This tool requires API Key and Secret, you may get them from the Exchange

 ## How to compile ?
 - Computer should have JAVA version 1.8 or latest version, you may download and install it from https://java.com/en/download/